propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.4.30 =
+* Added new 'Generate Applicant List' functionality
+* Replace [name] tag in enquiry autoresponder if present
+* Remove top margin from H2 and H3 in email styles
+* Added support for new parameter commercial_for_sale_to_rent

 = 1.4.29 =
 * New filter 'propertyhive_address_fields_to_query' to allow specifying of which address fields to include when searching by keyword